istio/istio.io/content/en/faq/applications/redis.md

 keywords: [redis]
 ---

-Similar to other services deployed in an Istio mesh, Redis instances need to listen on `localhost` (`127.0.0.1`).
-However, each Redis slave instance should announce an address that can be used by master to reach it.
-Obviously, This address cannot be `localhost` (`127.0.0.1`).
+Similar to other services deployed in an Istio service mesh, Redis instances need to listen on `localhost` (`127.0.0.1`).
+However, each Redis slave instance should announce an address that can be used by master to reach it, which cannot also be `localhost` (`127.0.0.1`).

-The Redis configuration parameter `replica-announce-ip` can be used to announce the correct address.
-For example, one can set `replica-announce-ip` to the IP address of each Redis slave instance.
-In order to do that, first pass the pod IP address through an environment variable in the `env` subsection of the slave `StatefulSet` definition:
+Use the Redis configuration parameter `replica-announce-ip` to announce the correct address.
+For example, set `replica-announce-ip` to the IP address of each Redis slave instance using these steps:

+Pass the pod IP address through an environment variable in the `env` subsection of the slave `StatefulSet` definition:

 {{< text yaml >}}
     - name: "POD_IP"